 If you’re not sure who to speak to, ask for the Community Outreach Manager (email@example.com) and they’ll be more than happy to introduce you to some of our musicians and singers.
 We are always enthusiastic to speak to interested aspiring musicians, young or old.

 Who knows?
 The young musicians of today are undoubtedly the Edinburgh University Music Society of tomorrow.

-One of EUMS’s older collaboration has been with the charity Drake Music Scotland, which concentrates on creating opportunities for children and adults to learn, compose and perform music independently.
+EUMS’s most recent collaboration has been with the charity Drake Music Scotland, which concentrates on creating opportunities for children and adults to learn, compose and perform music independently.
 We are eager to learn from them about how we can make our ensembles, projects and concerts more easily accessible to disabled children and adults, and to promote the excellent work they do.

 We very much look forward to working with them in the near future; to find out more about Drake Music Scotland follow this link.

 At the university level our society tries to provide the best possible musical opportunities for students as well as non-students through our ensembles, and we recognise that a high standard of music-making can only be maintained if the initial inspiration is in place.